snomiao/schtasks-calendar/README.md

 Synchronizes (or clones) Google Calendar events containing a markdown link to Windows Task Scheduler to automatically open the link on time on your PC.

+ARCHIVED: This repo has moved into part of [snomiao/js](https://github.com/snomiao/js)

 ## Get Started

 ### 1. Add events to Google Calendar (let's say, in the next few days).